DeschutesDesignGroupLLC/perscom-docs/docs/pricing.md

 who need basic personnel management tools without any integration into third-party applications.
 The Pro tier offers access to our powerful
 API, website and widget integration, and the ability to customize your dashboard domain, and access to ticket support.
-The Enterprise tier is our top-tier offering, providing the ability to back up and export your data, custom domains, single sign-on (SSO) integration, and advanced external integration with third-party services via webhooks.
+The Enterprise tier is our top-tier offering, providing the ability to back up and export your data, custom domains, single sign-on (SSO) integration, and advanced external integration with third-party services such as webhooks.

 During your demo, you'll have access to all of our features, so you can get a comprehensive look at what PERSCOM.io has to offer.
 Each tier is designed to meet the unique needs of organizations and help you manage your personnel effectively and efficiently.
 Whether you need basic